FOOD SAFETY / HACCP NEWS

 MB TRAINING NEWS

-We will be running a level 3 Food Safety course.
+We are running a level 3 Food Safety course in May 2018.
 Please contact us for more details

 Mike has just finished helping to write some new questions for level 2 courses for a major awarding body